misurellig/production-ready-serverless-workshop-ynap/02_Building API with API Gateway and Lambda/README.md

 }
 ```

-8. In the `terraform` folder, add another file `output.tf` so we can the invoke URL for our API and so on.
+8. In the `terraform` folder, add another file `outputs.tf` so we can the invoke URL for our API and so on.

-9. Copy the following into `terraform/output.tf`
+9. Copy the following into `terraform/outputs.tf`

 ```terraform
 data "aws_caller_identity" "current" {}